moveOverRover/Blue-mote/Code/README.md

 # All arduino code lives here
-At the time of writing all of this code is legacy material
+As of 2021-09-09 all of this code is legacy